Swallow tanager

-The swallow tanager (Tersina viridis) is a species of Neotropic bird in the tanager family Thraupidae.
-It is the only member of the genus Tersina.
-It is found widely throughout South America, from eastern Panama to far northern Argentina.
-The species is sexually dimorphic: the female is a yellow-green and the male a turquoise blue with a small deep black face and upper throat patch.
+The swallow tanager (Tersina viridis) is a species of Neotropic bird in the family Thraupidae, the tanagers and allies.
+It occurs regularly in Panama, on Trinidad, and in every mainland South American country except Chile and Uruguay.
+It has occurred as a vagrant in those two countries and on Tobago and Bonaire and there are unconfirmed reports from Curaçao.

-Taxonomy
+Taxonomy and systematics

-The swallow tanager was formally described in 1811 by the German zoologist Johann Karl Wilhelm Illiger under the binomial name Hirundo viridis.
+The swallow tanager was formally described in 1811 by the German zoologist Johann Karl Wilhelm Illiger with the binomial Hirundo viridis, mistakenly classifying it as a swallow.
 The type locality is eastern Brazil.
 The species is now the only member of the genus Tersina that was introduced in 1819 by the French ornithologist Louis Pierre Vieillot.
 The genus name is from the French Tersine, an unidentified bird described by Georges-Louis Leclerc, Comte de Buffon.
 The specific epithet viridis is the Latin for "green".
-A molecular phylogenetic study of the tanager family published in 2014 found that the swallow tanager is sister to the honeycreepers in the genus Cyanerpes.
+Some mid-twentieth century authors placed the genus in its own family, Tersinidae.
+A molecular phylogenetic study of the tanager family published in 2014 found that the swallow tanager is a Thraupidae tanager and is sister to the honeycreepers in the genus Cyanerpes.